 It is anticipated that the only assets held by the ESOP will be shares of the Company's common stock.
 Participants in the ESOP cannot direct the investment of any assets allocated to their accounts.
 The initial ESOP participants are employees of Nodak Insurance.
-The employees of Primero and Direct Auto will not participate in the ESOP.
+The employees of Primero, Direct Auto, and Westminster do not participate in the ESOP.
 American West and Battle Creek have no employees.